kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0602-prefix-cache-aware-routing-proposal/README.md

 * Highly depends on the effectiveness of the prefix aware hash function.
 * Consistent hashing can be challenging to reason about.

-### Report prefix cache indexes on the router
+### Report prefix cache indexes on the EPP

-If the router knows what prefixes are currently cached on each model server replica, it can make the optimal decision.
-A potential solution is to have the model server (or with a sidecar) report the kv cache indexes to the router.
+If the EPP knows what prefixes are currently cached on each model server replica, it can make the optimal decision.
+A potential solution is to have the model server (or with a sidecar) report the kv cache indexes to the EPP.

 Pros: